 Summer

-Don’t neglect the summer months — the weather is perfect for a summer adventure.
-The summer heat is bearable, with temperatures peak in the 80s.
+Don’t neglect the summer months for Hocking Hills camping — the weather is perfect for a summer adventure.
+The summer heat is bearable, with temperatures peaking in the 80s.

 Summer is without question the best time for adventures in the water, like kayaking or canoe trips.
 Hiking is still a great summer activity since a lot of trails in the park are shaded nicely.
 Expect a healthy crowd, so plan and book early if a summer visit is right for you.